-- If Shockwave Flash is configured to Never Activate, click its drop-down menu and select Ask to Activate.
+If Shockwave Flash is configured to Never Activate, click its drop-down menu and select Ask to Activate.
 Then the browser asks permission to activate Flash.

-Allow Flash on Trusted Sites
+5. Allow Flash on Trusted Sites

 Press the Allow and Remember button there to activate Flash on the website page every time you open it.
-Selecting Allow now will activate the plug-in only the one time, but blocks it again the next time you visit the site.
+Selecting Allow now will activate the plug-in only one time, but block it again the next time you visit the site.

-- Next, enter ‘extensions.blocklist.enabled’ in the search box.
+- Next, enter extensions.blocklist.enabled in the search box.

-- Now double-click extensions.blocklist.enabled to switch it to false.
+- Switch it to false.

 - Restart Firefox browser.